lmouline/uc-sandbox/scenarios/1 - Precision - Percentage/README.md

 The previous code will then looks like:
 ```
 function reasoning(s: Sensor) {
-    // Compare to a threshold
+    // compared to a threshold
     // value > T
     if(s.value > T) {
         ...